R3Conclave/conclave-samples/README.md

 ### Initial SetUp

-In order to compile and run all the samples successfully, kindly download the conclave SDK and update the conclaveRepo property in conclave-samples/versions.gradle as shown below
+In order to compile and run all the samples successfully, download the conclave SDK and update the conclaveRepo property in conclave-samples/versions.gradle as shown below

     conclaveRepo=<path-to-conclave-sdk-repo>